lukexor/react-kata/README.md

 ### Product Owner & Design/UX

-- "Making sure people can do business with us is table-stakes here.
+- "Making sure people can do business with us is most important goal.
 As long as people can book an appointment with us, our shareholders will be happy!"
 - "We want people to see our Logo first and foremost and a little blurb about what we do.
 After that they should be able to click a _Get Started_ button to